Oklahoma Department of Career and Technology Education

 The Oklahoma Department of Career and Technology Education (ODCTE, commonly known and branded as CareerTech) is an agency of the state of Oklahoma located in Stillwater, Oklahoma.

 CareerTech oversees a statewide system of career and technology education.
 The system comprises 29 technology center districts and 395 comprehensive school districts.
 CareerTech also has skills centers that serve state correctional facilities and juvenile detention facilities.
-The State Board of Career and Technology Education is the governing body of the department, composed of the Oklahoma State Superintendent of Public Instruction and eight members appointed by the Governor of Oklahoma with the approval of the Oklahoma Senate.
+The State Board of Career and Technology Education is the governing body of the department, composed of the Oklahoma State Superintendent of Public Instruction and eight members appointed by the governor of Oklahoma with the approval of the Oklahoma Senate.
 The board appoints the director of career and technology education, who serves as the chief executive officer of the department and serves as a nonvoting member of the state board.

-In November 2022, Mr. Brent Haken became the system's ninth state director.
+In November 2022, Brent Haken became the system's ninth state director.

 Together with the Oklahoma State Department of Education and the Oklahoma State Regents for Higher Education, the department forms the core of Oklahoma's public education system.